sdxic/netapp_bluexp_classification/README.md

     * From the BlueXP Connector CLI, copy and paste the following command:
         * ls
             * Note: The version is used in the next command
-    * Copy and paste the following command where <version> is the version downloaded:
+    * Copy and paste the following command where "version" is the version downloaded:
-        * sudo chmod +x BlueXP-Connector-Cloud-<version>
+        * sudo chmod +x BlueXP-Connector-Cloud-"version"
 ![Chmod Connector](images/chmod-connector.png)

 5. Run the installation script.
-    * Copy and past the following command where <version> is the version downloaded (Note: Proxy and cacert are optional parameters and not needed in this lab):
+    * Copy and past the following command where "version" is the version downloaded (Note: Proxy and cacert are optional parameters and not needed in this lab):
-        *  sudo ./BlueXP-Connector-Cloud-<version>
+        *  sudo ./BlueXP-Connector-Cloud-"version"
 ![Install Connector](images/install-connector.png)
     * This may take a few minutes to complete

 ## Part 5: Set up the BlueXP Connector

 1. On the lab jumpbox, open browser or open New Tab.
-    * Access https://<BlueXP Connector IP address>
+    * Access https://"BlueXP Connector IP address"
         * 10.242.<3rd octet of Lab Subnet>.70
     * Click Advanced
     * Click Proceed to IP